zalez/image-titler/README.md

 ## Design Principles

 - Images are cropped and resized to 1920x1080 while maintaining aspect ratio
+- Blurring is applied by applying an extra layer of the blurred image at configurable opacity
 - A semi-transparent white bar (10% of image height) is added at the top
 - The logo is scaled to fit within the bar height (with 10% margins)
 - Text is right-aligned and sized to: